By HYMA PILLAY

 Exercises like the two you just did are very basic.
 There are many more elaborate tests you can take to find out about your strengths and weakness in more depth.

-You can try looking up The RichardStep Strengths and Weaknesses Aptitude Test (RSWAT) online.
+You can try The RichardStep Strengths and Weaknesses Aptitude Test (RSWAT) online.
 It is a test designed with simple, straight to the point questions.

 Why should I know my own strengths and weakness?